EkosFox/doTXT-Messenger/README.md

 3. Auto-update (That will save your time!)
 4. Multiple chats at same time (Difficult -_-' , but I will work that out!)
 5. Play sound when new messages arrive and your focus isn't on the window (Easy, uses Pygame though.
 Need to update Python in this folder...)

-ANY BUGS YOU IDENTIFY YOU CAN PUT ON "bugReport.txt" AND SUGGESTION ON "suggestions.txt" LOCALISED ON THAT FOLDER!

 Designed, programmed and distributed by EkosFox!
 8)